 - Making sense of problems and persevering in solving them.

-- Reasoning abstractly and quantitatively.

 - Constructing viable arguments and critiquing The reasoning of others.

 - Modeling with mathematics.

 - Using appropriate tools strategically.

 - Attending to precision.

 - Looking for and making use of structure.

-- Looking for and expressing regularity in repeated reasoning.
+Looking for and expressing regularity in

+- repeated reasoning.
-With prompting and support, student:

-- Makes sense of problems and preservers in solving them.
+With prompting and support, student: Makes sense of problems and preservers in solving them.